You are currently viewing Tha Namkhai Dzong, the Frontier Sky Fortress of Guru Rinpoche

 Tha Namkhai Dzong is the same height as the Dakini’s site above the ruins of Tsirangtoed in Tsirang.
 It is part of the three-sister pillars including Do Namkhai Kaw and Do Kelpai Goenthem positioned in different locations as part of a larger tripod across Dagana.

-Tha Namkhai Dzong is named the Frontier Sky Fortress, and the mountain where the meditation cave of Guru Rinpoche is believed to be located appears to be a fortress miraculously suspended from the sky.
+Tha Namkhai Dzong was named the Frontier Sky Fortress since the mountain where the cave of Guru Rinpoche is believed to be located appears to be a fortress suspended from the sky.
 Situated at an archery range from the nearest footpath, the Tha Namkhai Dzong is a holy site with a religious bell hanging from a cliff.
-Above the bell, one can also see an Urn (ཁྲོ།).
+One can also see an Urn (ཁྲོ།) just above the bell.

 However, finding the bell with the naked eye can be challenging, so the Dagana District Administration has placed a binocular at the site to help devotees locate it easily.

-Once the binocular is positioned and focused, one can see the bell and urn or Thro above it.
-The rock from where a bell can be seen hanging is said to resemble a frog.
+The bell and urn or Thro can be seen once a binocular is in position and focused.
+It is said that the rock that holds a bell looks like a frog.
 From the other side of the river, the clapper in the shape of a peepal leaf can be spotted hanging by the cliff.
 It is said that only those who were fortunate or had a deep devotion to Guru Rinpoche could easily locate and hear the sound of the religious bell.
 Some visitors would have to recite Baza Guru prayers several times before hearing the bell’s sound.
 However, sometimes even when the clapper oscillates, people cannot hear the sound of the bell.

 Other Sacred Sites

-On the return journey from the Tha Namkhai Dzong, devotees are greeted with two more pilgrim sites in Thasa village called Zhabjethang, named after a footprint, left by Guru Rinpoche and Khandu Chhag Phuelsa.
-On this site, the body prints of seven Dakinis were left when they were prostrating to a treasure box towards the left side of Tha Namkhai Dzong.
+On the return journey from the Tha Namkhai Dzong, devotees are greeted with two more pilgrim sites in Thasa village.
+They are called Zhabjethang, named after a footprint left by Guru Rinpoche and Khandu Chhag Phuelsa, a place where Dakinis prostrated to a treasure box.
+Here, you can see the body prints of seven Dakinis left while prostrating to a treasure box.
 There is the skull of an elephant and Guru Rinpoche’s secret weapon (phallus) below Zhabjethang.
 Visitors can also marvel at the footprints of different animals on rocks and stones.

 Tha Namkhai Dzong is the same height as the Dakini’s site above the ruins of Tsirangtoed in Tsirang.
-It is part of the three-sister pillars (Do Namkhai Kaw and Do Kelpai Goenthem) positioned in different locations as part of a larger tripod across places in Dagana.
+The Dzong is one of the three-sister pillars (Do Namkhai Kaw and Do Kelpai Goenthem) that spread across Dagana Dzongkhag in a tripod position.

 Best Time to Visit Tha Namkhai Dzong

-The journey to the Tha Namkhai Dzong can be challenging for devotees as the road beyond Thasa village is narrow and bumpy, making it unsuitable for small vehicles.
 The best time to visit Tha Namkhai Dzong is during the dry season, typically between October and December.
-The weather is generally more favorable for trekking and exploring the area during this period, allowing visitors to appreciate the history and sacredness of the site fully.
+The weather is generally more favorable for trekking and exploring the area during this period, allowing visitors to fully appreciate the history and sacredness of the site.
+Since the road beyond Thasa village is narrow and bumpy, it is unsuitable for small vehicles, especially during the monsoon season.

-On the 10th day of the second month of the Bhutanese calendar, Tanabji people conduct a Tshechu yearly.
-This time of the year would be apt for devotees to visit this sacred place of Guru Padmasambhava and witness the vibrant celebration of tradition and culture.
+Tanabji people conduct a Tshechu on the 10th day of the 2nd month of the Bhutanese calendar annually.
+This time of the year is apt for devotees to visit and witness the vibrant celebration of tradition and culture.
+You can also visit many major pilgrimage sites of Dagana with the Bhutan Pilgrimage Package.

 Accommodation at Tha Namkhai Dzong